-The social security system of Korea is mainly composed of National Health Insurance (NHI) and public pension programs like Korean teacher’s pension plan (KTP).
-The NHI covers the whole population as a compulsory social insurance system.
+The social security system of Korea is mainly composed of National Health Insurance Service (NHIS) and public pension programs like Korean teacher’s pension plan (KTP).
+The NHIS covers the whole population as a compulsory social insurance system.
 Also, everyone residing in Korea is subject to the compulsory coverage of public pension program.
 As a private university professor, you are eligible for KTP.

 Foreigner registration is prerequisite to enrollment of social security program in Korea.
 All foreigners intending to stay in Korea for more than 90 days after entry have to register as a foreigner to Korean Immigration office.
 You have to visit your local immigration branch office with the documents needed.
 You can be assisted by the staff at the Office of International Affairs at Yonsei University (firstname.lastname@example.org).